Actor in Law: Filming

 The first spell of the film was shot in Karachi.

 Marketing

-Title poster of film was released in February 2016 while the first look poster was revealed on 24 June 2016 via social media.
-Director claimed that, Indian actor Om Puri will also come to Pakistan for the promotional purpose of his debut Pakistani film.
+The title poster of the film was released in February 2016 while the first look poster was revealed on 24 June 2016 via social media.
+The director claimed that, Indian actor Om Puri will also come to Pakistan for the promotional purposes of his debut Pakistani film.
 On 28 June 2016, the trailer launch event was held in PC Hotel, Karachi where character posters were also unveiled.
-According to the Pakistani box office reports, the lollywood movie Actor in Law collected over 100 million in just 5 days in Pakistan, which is the second best performance by a Pakistani movie after Jawani Phir Nahi Ani.
+According to the Pakistani box office reports, the Lollywood movie Actor in Law collected over 100 million in just 5 days in Pakistan, which is the second best performance by a Pakistani movie after Jawani Phir Nahi Ani.